On the city as we (don’t) know it, TEMA, documentary photography, and “abatanados” disguised as double espressos

 Ok, now you’re a hipster!

 It’s not a hipster.
 I think my parents’ generation followed certain traditions.
-I saw that happen with Pastelaria Suiça closing down, with many people admitting for the first time that they stopped going because service was bad and it was too expensive, but it was part of their Christmas tradition.
+I saw that happen with Pastelaria Suiça closing down, with many people admitting for the first time that they stopped going because service was terrible and it was too expensive.
+Still, it was part of their Christmas tradition.
 Once a year, they’d shop in Chiado, buy a pack of roasted chestnuts, and would go to Suíça for a cup of hot chocolate.

 It’s true, but even those small traditions are now lost because you stopped having an emotional connection with the city.
 Are those businesses coming back?
 Yes, a little, but based on a hipster mentality, not because people rediscovered a connection to the city.
 And that hipster mentality of going to certain places because they’re cool will sustain a business for how long?